ACUPUNCTURESlava Sviridovs • Geneva / Genève

 – monosodium glutamate (MSG), a food enhancer added to foods best avoided while trying to get pregnant and during pregnancy, so check your food labels;

-– soda (contains sugar, preservatives and synthetic chemicals best to be avoided when trying to get pregnant);
+– soft drinks (contain sugar, preservatives and synthetic chemicals, so best to be avoided when trying to get pregnant);

-– processed foods (put a chemical burden on your body).
+– processed foods (those can put an extra chemical burden on your body);

 A few general basic rules when choosing your foods: